stiles/our-time/README.md

 ## Features
 - 📅 **Live updates**: The clocks automatically change, updating every second.
 - 🏠 **Local and remote times**: Displays time for Los Angeles and Taipei regardless of the user's location.
-- 🎨 **Responsive design**: Clocks adapt to look great on both mobile and desktop screens.
+- 🎨 **Responsive design**: Clocks adapt to render properly on both mobile and desktop screens.
-- 🔄 **Dynamic headline**: The headline alternates names like "Baba" and "Eva, Isa & Luna" to personalize the experience.
+- 🔄 **Dynamic headline**: The headline alternates locations to personalize the experience.
 - 🗺️ **Mapbox integration**: Adds a monocrome base layer of the globe that highlights Los Angeles and Taiwan.
 The map also features the flight path of the journey that took loved ones out of their normal time zone.
-- 🗺️ **Event timing**: Features a countdown to an event — in this case a television show — so you can stay aligned with family on shared experiences.
+- 📺 **Event timing**: Features a countdown to an event — in this case a television show — so you can stay aligned with family on shared experiences.

 ## How to Use
 - **Clone the repository**: